google/WebFundamentals/src/content/en/tools/lighthouse/audits/mutation-events.md

 [mdn]: https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver

-{% include "web/tools/lighthouse/audits/implementation-heading.html" %}
+More information {: #more-info }

-Lighthouse collects all of the event listeners on the page, and flags any listener that uses one of the types listed in [Why the audit is important](#why).
+Lighthouse collects all of the event listeners on the page, and flags any listener that uses one of the types listed above.

 {% include "web/tools/lighthouse/audits/_feedback/mutation-events.html" %}